zero01101/openOutpaint/README.md

 - color brush [`c`] is for drawing pretty pictures for feeding into img2img, change the color with the giant color button at the bottom of the context menu
 - overmask and related px value expands the area masked in outpaint requests, so as to attempt to minimize the seam between images
 - border mask (applicable only to img2img tool [`i`]) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
+- interrogate tool [`n`] asks what CLIP thinks is in the bounding box you just clicked on
 - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those

 14. open the "save/upscaling" menu and click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas